39 dead in fire at Mexico migrant center near US border

 It was the deadliest incident inside a Mexican immigration facility in recent memory.
 Authorities are investigating the cause of the fire and the governmental National Human Rights Commission had been called in to help the migrants.

+More than 30 migrant shelters and other advocacy organizations published an open letter March 9 that complained of a criminalization of migrants and asylum seekers in the city.
+It accused authorities of abuse and using excessive force in rounding up migrants, complaining that municipal police were questioning people in the street about their immigration status without cause.

+The high level of frustration in Ciudad Juarez was evident earlier this month when hundreds of mostly Venezuelan migrants acting on false rumors that the United States would allow them to enter the country tried to force their way across one of the international bridges to El Paso.
+U.S. authorities blocked their attempts.

-The agency said that it “energetically rejects the actions that led to this tragedy” without any further explanation of what those actions might have been.
+The national immigration agency said Tuesday that it “energetically rejects the actions that led to this tragedy” without any further explanation of what those actions might have been.

 Mostly Venezuelan migrants rioted inside an immigration center in Tijuana in October that had to be controlled by police and National Guard troops.
 In November, dozens of migrants rioted in Mexico’s largest detention center in the southern city of Tapachula near the border with Guatemala.
 No one died in either incident.